microsoft/AirSim/docs/xbox_controller.md

 ![Gamecontrollers](images/game_controllers.png)

-2. Launch QGroundControl and you should see a new Joystick tab under stettings:
+2. Launch QGroundControl and you should see a new Joystick tab under settings:

 ![Gamecontrollers](images/qgc_joystick.png)